 Marathon running, climbing & sailing

-Running, mountains and the sea keep me grounded in reality.
-Extended runs for hours and hours, climbing up mountains for several days and a proper gale are all excellent reminders for where our current boundaries are and that extending them is a lifelong journey.
+Running, mountain-climbing and sailing keep me grounded in reality.
+Extended runs for several hours, climbing up mountains for several days and facing a proper gale are all excellent reminders of where our current boundaries are.
+And that extending them is a lifelong journey.